kaz-Anova/StackNet/README.md

 ## What is StackNet

-StackNet is a computational, scalable and analytical framework implemented with a software implementation in Java that resembles a feedforward neural network and uses Wolpert's stacked generalization [1] in multiple levels to improve accuracy in classification problems.
+StackNet is a computational, scalable and analytical framework implemented with a software implementation in Java that resembles a feedforward neural network and uses Wolpert's stacked generalization [1] in multiple levels to improve accuracy in machine learning problems.
 In contrast to feedforward neural networks, rather than being trained through back propagation, the network is built iteratively one layer at a time (using stacked generalization), each of which uses the final target as its target.

 The Sofware is made available under MIT licence.